Using Dataproc (Spark) and Hail on Verily Workbench

 Dataproc GCS buckets

-The first time a dataproc cluster is created in a workspace, two controlled resource Google Cloud Storage (GCS) buckets are automatically created: a staging bucket, and a ‘temp’ bucket.
+The first time a Dataproc cluster is created in a workspace, two controlled resource Google Cloud Storage (GCS) buckets are automatically created: a staging bucket, and a ‘temp’ bucket.

 Their resource names are: dataproc-staging-<workspace-name>, and dataproc-temp-<workspace-name>, where <workspace name> is replaced with the name of your workspace.